-Meg teaches classes at the Creative Center of 4 West and has her own studio in the Four West Art League in the Columbus Center and has her own studio.
+Meg teaches classes at the Four West Art League in the Columbus Center and has her own studio.

 Group classes or individual instruction can be arranged by calling 406 231-8898.
-You will be on your way to individualized creaions in metal with stones.
+You will be on your way to individualized creations in metal with stones.

 Hover mouse over picture to see descriptions.

 Interest and motivation swirls around the world of the recreational prospector.
 Some folks like to rockhound, others like to pan for gold in the streams and riverbeds.
 Each person has unique information to add to your world if you ask.

 Josh Saksa of Helena is an avid rock hound and geological student who hikes the mountain tops of Montana in pursuit of the mineral beauties they have to offer.
 In discussion with him many pointers were given that were of ultimate value.

 One of the most important pieces of information was the suggestion of going to the Montana Bureau of Mines and Geology on the campus of Montana Tech.
 He said their archival area has a wealth of information that they will put on a disk for you.
 The key piece he shared was that long ago when the records were divided up in Montana, half of our history went to Idaho.
 It would benefit anyone wanting to do research about history and minerals in Montana to look into both of these sites for information.